Zendesk vs Help Scout: How to Choose (2026 Comparison)

 A company acquires another organization using a different helpdesk.

-The migration engine transfers historical records from the acquired legacy system.
 The system executes repeated delta migration cycles until the official cut-over date.
-The integration layer ensures zero downtime during the transition.

 This prevents data fragmentation during mergers.